SpudGunMan/meshing-around/README.md

 - https://github.com/devtronvarma/Video-Poker-Terminal-Game

 GitHub user Nestpebble, for new ideas and enhancments, mrpatrick1991 For Docker configs, PiDiBi looking at test functions and other suggestions like wxc, CPU use, and alerting ideas
-Discord and Mesh user Cisien, bitflip, and github Hailo1999, for testing and ideas!
+Discord and Mesh user Cisien, bitflip, and github Hailo1999, for testing and feature ideas!
 Lots of individuals on the Meshtastic discord who have tossed out ideas and tested code!